gdcc/dataverse-kubernetes/docs/development/index.rst

 **STOP.** You did :doc:`preparation for this <prepare>`, did ya?
 Go ahead.

-Now lets no more time, and create our initial deployment, already using your checked out branch of Dataverse:
+Now lets no more time, and create our initial deployment, already using your checked out branch of Dataverse.
+Choose between traditional Glassfish or Payara based development images by activating via profile:

 .. code-block:: shell

   skaffold run -p init

+  # --- or ---

+  skaffold run -p init -p payara

-:subscript:`(Between us: this will simply deploy the demo persona and the bootstrap job for you.)`
+:subscript:`(Between us: this will simply deploy the dev persona and the bootstrap job for you.)`

 While you are waiting for the deployment to finish (see :ref:`development/index:A word on waiting` for more), think about how you